Curtain Call Chicago - May 27, 2026

 Curtain Call Chicago - March 28, 2026

 David Byrne’s Theater of the Mind is an intimate, immersive theatrical experience that blends neuroscience experiments with storytelling to explore how we perceive reality, form memories, and understand identity.
 Guided in small groups through a series of sensory rooms, audience members see, hear, taste, and physically move through a series of experiences set up thru story that reveal how unreliable their own senses can be.
 The show becomes a kind of live, mind-bending science experiment inside the theater.
+Joining in the conversation are two actors who play David: James Earl Jones, II and Elizabeth Laidlaw.

 Curtain Call Chicago - March 12, 2026